-Timex is soon to launch a new collection of watches to commemorate its 165th anniversary.
+Timex has launched a new collection of watches to commemorate its 165th anniversary.
 Known for their reasonably priced watches, Timex has been headquartered in Connecticut since 1854.

 The collection, called “American Documents”, is entirely made in America–apart from the Swiss quartz movement.
 This is a huge milestone for American manufacturing and watch-making in general.
 Although Timex Group USA is an American company, they haven’t made watches entirely in the U.S. for almost 20 years.
 In 2001, they closed their last American manufacturing plant in Little Rock, Arkansas.
 “It’s all about efficiencies,” said PR manager Jim Katz, “We have a large watchmaking facility in the Philippines which can take over these tasks and do them more efficiently.”
 The Little Rock plant operated for 56 years before its closure.